-Elapsed time, driving distance and average speed information is also available.
-Refer to the "Display screen, heater, air conditioner and audio systems" section later in this manual.
+Elapsed time, driving distance and average speed information is also available for vehicles with navigation system (if so equipped).
+Refer to "Control panel buttons" in the "Display screen, heater, air conditioner and audio systems" section later in this manual.

 TACHOMETER